 Businesses face a grim and confusing lottery when trying to develop profitable, search-engine friendly websites, according to research from Scottish experts.

-Online competition for customers is a daily reality for businesses, yet research by search marketing specialists QueryClick paints a worrying picture of the web design and build help available to them.
+Online competition for customers is a daily reality for businesses, so no wonder many of them hire Internet Marketing Agency, like eWebResults, to meet their specific needs.
+Research by search marketing specialists QueryClick paints a worrying picture of the web design and build help available to them.

 The firm, which has its headquarters in Edinburgh and offices in London, provides services to help companies – from the FTSE 250 to small businesses – perform better online.